Tarunkrish5/Closira-assignment-product/README.md

 ## Walkthrough script (2–5 min video)

-A suggested flow for the video walkthrough (record yourself screen-sharing):
+A suggested flow for the video walkthrough :

 1. **Open `backend/README.md`** — narrate the architecture, why
    BackgroundTasks over Celery, why the schema looks the way it does.